SIMBAChain/truffle/README.md

 ```
 Then follow the prompts to name your project, version it, etc.

-Then you will need to ensure that Truffle is installed.
-If not installed, then you can install globally with:
+Then you will need to ensure that Truffle is installed globally.
+Because Truffle seems to have released some unstable versions lately, we highly suggest that you use a version of Truffle that we know works with our plugin.
+So please run:

 ```
-$ npm install -g truffle
+$ npm install -g truffle@5.4.26
 ```

+**NOTE: EVEN IF YOU ALREADY HAD TRUFFLE INSTALLED GLOBALLY, PLEASE MAKE SURE YOU HAVE THE VERSION INSTALLED THAT WE INDICATE ABOVE**

 Then finally, to start a Truffle project, from within your npm project directory, run: